junkdog/term-webgl2/README.md

 ## GPU Buffer Architecture

-The renderer uses five buffers managed through a Vertex Array Object (VAO) to achieve single-draw-call rendering.
+The renderer uses six buffers managed through a Vertex Array Object (VAO) to achieve single-draw-call rendering.
 Each buffer serves a specific purpose in the instanced rendering pipeline, with careful attention to memory alignment and update patterns.